top of page

 The ACT at Duke Community Discussion Group meets monthly to discuss a variety of topics related to the practice of Acceptance and Commitment Therapy.
-It is open to anyone who is interested in expanding their knowledge of the ACT model and includes mental health professionals from diverse backgrounds.
+Any NC student or practitioner in the field psychology or related helping disciplines is welcome to participate.
 We come together to discuss cases, strategies, conceptualizations, as well as personal struggles, and commitments.

 Topics for discussion include, but are not limited to: